BloomTechBackend/SortingRecursion/README.md

 ## Set Up

-- Just start a new project in IntelliJ.
+- Clone this repo and open it in IntelliJ.
+- Run the main method.
+If that runs successfully, you are ready to go!